-In this context, we also discuss two weakenings of property (T).
-We consider {\em weakly Kazhdan} groups, in the terminology of Glasner \cite{G03}, which are groups that do not have the Haagerup property.
-Clearly Theorem \ref{theorem1} fails for weakly Kazhdan groups and in Proposition \ref{prop-WeakKazhdanThreshold} we provide an estimate of the corresponding threshold, which is similar to the aforementioned threshold for Kazhdan groups.
-Moreover, we consider groups with {\em relative} property (T), for the definition of which we refer to Section \ref{subsection-RelativeKazhdan}.
-In Theorem \ref{theorem-RelativeKazhdanGroups} we extend Theorem \ref{theorem3} to this setting.
-We then provide an application of this threshold to a well-known problem in Bernoulli percolation -- namely, in Theorem \ref{theorem-UniquenessRelativeKazhdan} we prove that the uniqueness threshold does not belong to the uniqueness phase in Bernoulli bond percolation on any Cayley graph of an infinite group which has property (T) relative to an infinite, normal subgroup.
-We note that a more general result has appeared in the work of Gaboriau and Tucker-Drob \cite{GT16}.
-The argument we give here is quite different; it is based on the aforementioned threshold and an approach to ruling out a unique infinite cluster at specific values of the survival parameter due to Benjamini, Lyons, Peres and Schramm \cite{BLPS99b}.
-We combine these two ingredients with ideas described by Hutchcroft and Pete \cite{HP20} to obtain the result (see Section \ref{subsection-RelativeKazhdan}).
-Due to the probabilistic nature of our proof, we believe that it is of independent interest.
+{\bf Further Results and Applications Related to Property (T).} As mentioned before, in this context we furthermore show the following: \begin{enumerate} \item We consider groups with relative property~(T) (see Section \ref{subsection-RelativeKazhdan} for the definition) and extend Theorem~\ref{maintheorem-Kazhdan} to this setting (see Theorem~\ref{theorem-RelativeKazhdanGroups}) \item We provide applications of the corresponding quantitative threshold to a well-known problem in Bernoulli percolation: namely, we give new proofs of the facts that the uniqueness threshold $p_u$ does not belong to the uniqueness phase in Bernoulli bond percolation on any Cayley graph of an infinite group which has property~(T) and also for any group which has property (T) relative to an infinite, normal subgroup (see Theorem \ref{theorem-UniquenessRelativeKazhdan}).
+For groups with property (T), this result was shown in \cite{LS99} (using a different argument) and for groups with relative property (T) a more general result has appeared in \cite{GT16}, but the argument we give here is very different: our argument is probabilistic and based on the aforementioned threshold, an approach to ruling out a unique infinite cluster at specific values of the survival parameter due to Benjamini, Lyons, Peres and Schramm \cite{BLPS99b} and ideas described by Hutchcroft and Pete in \cite{HP20}.